isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-lizards-eat/index.md

 At night you might notice that their bodies are buried inside the soil.
 Dont be alarmed, this is how they protect themselves.
 However, we also noted that
 [leopard geckos are crepuscular](https://pestpolicy.com/are-leopard-geckos-nocturnal/) .
-## **�How And What Do I Feed My Baby Lizard**
+## **How And What Do I Feed My Baby Lizard**
 Your baby lizard has been born in your pet enclosure; so naturally, they cannot go off hunting because they eat what you provide.
 First and foremost, you need to know the type of lizard you have.
 If it is a meat-eater, a plant-eater or it eats plants and meat.
 Once you have cleared this, the next thing to do is to go to a credible pet store.
 You will find food assorted according to size so that your hatchling does not choke while eating.
 Get enough food because their hunting skills are still at a novice level.
 A hatchling is born with all the digestive organs that they require to process an adult diet.
 If you have a baby lizard under your care you should not be afraid.
 They are not too young to handle live prey.
 You are taking care of their nutritional needs and you are also stimulating them mentally.
 Do not go away when the baby lizard is feeding.
-Monitor them and if there is any unfinished food or prey after twenty minutes then you should remove it.� This is to ensure the prey does not harm the hatchling and that there is no soiling in the cage from the prey.
+Monitor them and if there is any unfinished food or prey after twenty minutes then you should remove it.
+This is to ensure the prey does not harm the hatchling and that there is no soiling in the cage from the prey.
 ## **What Does A Baby Lizard Drink**
 A lizard cage with plants, natural substrate, and water is a misting paradise for lizards.
 This ensures high humidity levels which is great for them.
 There are lizards that actually take in water via their skin instead of drinking.
 Just because the lizards do not consume water heavily does not mean that you leave the water dish in the cage for a day.
 Ensure that they have a fresh supply daily.